-The development of the Global Plastics Policy Centre was funded by the Flotilla Foundation, and is delivered by Revolution Plastics at the University of Portsmouth.
+The development of the Global Plastics Policy Centre was funded by the Flotilla Foundation, and is delivered by the Revolution Plastics Institute at the University of Portsmouth.

-The University of Portsmouth is committed to tackling global plastics problems through Revolution Plastics, an interdisciplinary initiative that draws together colleagues from across the University, most notably from the Centre for Blue Governance, the Institute of Marine Sciences, and the Centre for Enzyme Innovation.
+The interdisciplinary research institute draws together colleagues from across the University, most notably from the Centre for Blue Governance, the Institute of Marine Sciences, and the Centre for Enzyme Innovation.

 We see a critical space for the University as an independent, objective evidence provider at the interface of government, businesses, citizens, and researchers.